 Lots of conventional wisdom about marriage is simply untrue.
 There are several lies about good marriages or ‘marriage myths’ that our elders try to advocate and expect us to believe.
-Well, some of these may be true for some marriages, but not any relationship you’d want to be in!
+Well, some of these may be true for some marriages, but this would not be a relationship you’d want to be in!

 It seems so obvious, doesn’t it?
 Excellent communication must be central to a healthy relationship.
 That’s how couples resolve their differences.
 That’s how you work as a team.